roy-herzlichkeit/_drills_on_js_/react-II/README.md

 This is a Hands-on Project for Conceptual Practice in React.js taught by Maximilian Schwarzmüller on Udemy.
+It is a TIC-TAC-TOE (noughts and crosses/কাটা কুটি) game.